FumoCam/Legacy-BecomeFumoCam/README.md

 Obviously, this requires external hardware (Arduino Leonardo) that not everyone can get.
 You can view the old code that used software-driven input emulation on the [pre-arduino branch](https://github.com/<HISTORICALLY_REDACTED>).

-# Deprecated Exploit Functionality
+## Deprecated Exploit Functionality

-For advanced commands like teleportation, use of a third party Lua injector is required (alongside some code).
+Older commands like teleportation required the use of a third party Lua injector is required (alongside some code).

-This can lead to system instability and is challenging to develop around, so it has been deprecated.
+This led to system instability, was challenging to develop around, and was ultimately a crutch to the final goal, so it was deprecated.

 You can view the old code that still supported injector commands on the [injector support branch](https://github.com/<HISTORICALLY_REDACTED>).

-In addition, it needs the injector module to be extracted into the project at the "resources/injector" path.
+In addition, it needs the injector module (No longer functional) to be extracted into the project at the "resources/injector" path.
 You can find the injector here: < HISTORICALLY REDACTED >